EDS115 Introduction to Research Methods

 Type of course:

 48 hours of lectures including student assignment work - two double lectures per week spread over 12 weeks.
-In addition, a double datalab per week most weeks.
+In addition, a double datalab per week during most teaching weeks.

-External examiner will be involved in formulation/evaluation of exam assignments.
+External examiner will be involved in formulation of assignments.